How Michael J. Fox Finds Ways Around Life’s Obstacles

 Hollywood loves a good story, and few have a better one than Michael J. Fox.

-The charming Canadian child actor transitioned into adulthood as a box-office star miraculously untainted by scandal.
-He was blessed by a great marriage and family life.
-Then Fox’s golden-boy career seemingly was derailed much too soon by a diagnosis of Parkinson’s disease—only to be resurrected by award-winning guest roles and a return to starring in his own NBC sitcom.
+The charming Canadian child actor transitioned into adulthood as a box-office star miraculously untainted by scandal, and was blessed by a great marriage and family life.
+Then Fox’s golden-boy career was seemingly derailed much too soon by a diagnosis of Parkinson’s disease—only to be resurrected by award-winning guest roles and, briefly, his own NBC sitcom before he officially retired in 2020.

-While the network hoped Fox’s return would be a ratings boon, the series has fought to find an audience.
+While the network hoped Fox’s return would be a ratings boon, the series fought to find an audience.
 “This [is] a warm family show.
 That’s what he wanted to do.
-It’s inspired by his own life,” says NBC Entertainment President Jennifer Salke.
+It’s inspired by his own life,” says former NBC Entertainment President Jennifer Salke.
 “Somehow the alchemy of that night isn’t getting the show the audience we think it deserves.”
+Unfortunately, the show was canceled after only one season due to low viewership and ratings.
+Fox, however, wasn’t away from television for long, returning to The Good Wife late in its fifth season to reprise his role as Louis Canning.

-It’s been a long hard road for Michael J. Fox, but you’d never know it from chatting with him.
-In his suit jacket and jeans, he still looks younger than his years (he turns 53 in June), and while there are physical reminders of his disease, he’s able to control it most of the time with medication and a healthy lifestyle.
+It’s been a long hard road for Fox, but you’d never know it from chatting with him.
+In his suit jacket and jeans, he still looks younger than his years (he turns 62 in June).
+While there are physical reminders of his disease, he’s able to control it most of the time with medication and a healthy lifestyle.

-Fox’s strength comes from his upbringing and the kind of person he is, says TV producer Bill Lawrence, who created the 1996 comedy Spin City originally starring Fox as New York’s deputy mayor.
+Fox’s strength comes from his upbringing and the kind of person he is, says Bill Lawrence, TV producer, writer and director.
+Lawrence co-created the 1996 comedy Spin City, which starred Fox as New York City’s deputy mayor.

 “He’s just a hero,” Lawrence says.

-The producer’s grandfather also had Parkinson’s, so when Fox let people know he had the disease, Lawrence knew firsthand what his star was facing.
-“Watching Michael deal with that, and to be so professional and so giving, well, it lets you know that you don’t have a lot to [gripe] and moan about,” says Lawrence, who went on to create Scrubs, Cougar Town and Clone High.
+“Watching Michael deal with that, and to be so professional and so giving, well, it lets you know that you don’t have a lot to [gripe] and moan about,” continues Lawrence, who went on to create and co-create shows such as Scrubs, Cougar Town and Clone High.
 “It changed me as a guy, as a person.
 I was just 26, and to see this really changed me and the way I treated other people.”

 Fox’s new show takes a decidedly personal direction.
 He plays a popular former news anchor returning to his job after stepping away when he was diagnosed with Parkinson’s.